Most of us have heard of omega-3 and probably omega-6 fatty acids. Omega-9 fatty acids, on the other hand, are not as well known.

 But what does omega-9 do?

-What Is Omega 9 Good For?
+What Are Omega-9 Foods Good For?

 Unlike essential omega-3 and omega-6 fatty acids, the body can produce omega-9 fatty acids itself.